 Academic Engagement

 Academic engagement is a broad concept including aspects of behavior and both intrinsic and extrinsic characteristics that lend themselves to learning and academic success.
 Research on student engagement has focused and defined academic engagement in a variety of ways, identifying relevant factors such as motivation, participation, instructor relationships, achievement, challenging curriculum, and study skills (Chapman, 2003; Zepke & Leach, 2010; Handelsman, Briggs, Sullivan, & Towler, 2005; NSSE, 2000; Skinner & Belmont, 1993).
 Marks (2000) conceptualizes engagement as a psychological process: “specifically, the attention, interest, investment, and effort students expend in the work of learning” (p.
 154-155).
-Furthermore, defined in this way, “engagement implies both affective and behavioral participation in the learning experience” (p.
+Furthermore, defined in this way, “engagement implies both affective and behavioral participation in the learning experience” (pss, Sleep Hygiene, and .
 154-155).
 Further, Skinner and Belmont (1993) describe how student engagement appears in classroom settings as follows:

 Children who are engaged show sustained behavioral involvement in learning activities accompanied by a positive emotional tone.
 They select tasks at the border of their competencies, initiate action when given the opportunity, and exert intense effort and concentration in the implementation of learning tasks; they show generally positive emotions during ongoing action, including enthusiasm, optimism, curiosity, and interest.
 The opposite of engagement is disaffection.
 Disaffected children are passive, do not try hard, and give up easily in the face of challenges [they can] be bored, depressed, anxious, or even angry about their presence in the classroom; they can be withdrawn from learning opportunities or even rebellious towards teachers and classmates (p.
 572).